shreyasdube/fitbit-hack/README.md

 fitbit-hack
 ===========

-Use this to quickly rack up steps through the magic of software (without going outside, ever, or involving any laws of physics)
+Use this to quickly rack up steps through the magic of programming (without going outside, ever, or involving any laws of physics)

 how-to